Join a Research Expedition and Ecological Tour

 Volunteer field assistant Lucinda Aulsebrook assists researcher Jean-François DuCroz in transferring a devil from a trap to a burlap sack for processing.

 This trip really is a working holiday.
 We start early, the days can be long, and we work regardless of the weather.
 As a volunteer fieldwork assistant, you’ll record data as the trip leader processes animals, clean and disinfect traps, and do a variety of other tasks.
-If you have a low tolerance for animal feces, raw meat, or (especially in summer) flies, the trip might not be for you.
+If you have a low tolerance for animal faeces, raw meat, or (especially in summer) flies, the trip might not be for you.
 But you'll get a real sense of what it's like to work as a wildlife biologist, and if you're anything like us, you'll love it!

 During fieldwork, you’ll see plenty of devils up close — we average 10 to 12 captures per day at most of our study sites.
 Quolls are captured less frequently, so we can’t guarantee that you’ll see one on your trip, but there’s a very good chance.